Policy and Procedure Name:

 Request modification of the narrative description, if necessary, and

-Claims services staff will make initial contacts to all parties within three
+services staff will make initial contacts to all parties within three business days

-The CSS must make the contact by phone unless an employer has
+CSS must make the contact by phone unless an employer has specifically

 b.
 The